-Editor's note: This is an update, by the author, of an article that originally appeared in Santa Cruz County History Journal, Issue Number 8 (Do You Know My Name?), 2016.
+The 2022 article was an update of an article that originally appeared in Santa Cruz County History Journal,

+Issue Number 8 (Do You Know My Name?), 2016.

 Portrait of Joseph Boston circa 1855 (Courtesy of Jos.
 Boston Store, Monterey Historical Museum, Monterey, California)